How long will it take to process my application?

 You can also download a membership confirmation letter from your account on this website.
 Together with your membership card and BACP Register entry, this will confirm your continuing BACP membership for clients and employers.

 When will I get my renewal form?

 We'll send your renewal form to the address we currently hold for you six weeks before your renewal date.
 You can renew your registration as soon as you receive your renewal form.
-If you move house, please make sure you update your address details in the members area of the website.
+If you move house, please make sure you update your address details in your account on the website.

 Are registration and accreditation the same thing?